-In addition to knowing how to perform and interpret an arterial blood gas (ABG), it’s also important to understand how to appropriately document the results of an ABG in the patient’s notes.
-This guide provides a structured approach to documenting ABG in a patient’s notes, with included examples.
+In addition to knowing how to perform and interpret an arterial blood gas (ABG), it’s also important to understand how to appropriately document the results of an ABG in a patient’s notes.
+This guide provides a structured approach to documenting the findings of an ABG in a patient’s notes.

-Before we discuss how to document the ABG itself, we need to cover the basics that apply to all documentation in a patient’s notes.
-You can check out our detailed guide to writing in the notes here for more information.
+Before we discuss how to document the findings of an ABG, we need to cover the basics that apply to all documentation in a patient’s notes.
+You can check out our detailed guide to writing in the notes for more information.

 What should I use to write with?

-For every new sheet of paper your first task should always be documenting at least three key identifiers for a patient:
+For every new sheet of paper, your first task should be to document at least three key identifiers for the relevant patient:

-If a patient label containing at least 3 identifiers is available then this can be used instead of writing out the information yourself.
+If a patient label containing at least three identifiers is available, then this can be used instead of writing out the information manually.

-You should indicate the patient’s location on the continuation sheet:
+You should indicate the patient’s current location on the continuation sheet: